Brooklyn Tower: Interior

-Ground floor
+Banking hall

 The interior was originally clad in green marble.
 Initially, the banking room was much smaller, with a counter screen enclosing a triangle at the center of the room.
 The bank's original design included a gray Vermont marble floor and a cream-colored plaster wall.
 The original design had a stained-glass dome in the roof of the main banking room, measuring 40 ft across.
 At the rear of the room was a vault door weighing 15 tons; a section of the floor had to be dropped every time the vault door opened.
 There was also a board of directors' room at the rear of the banking room.
 The subbasement had a shooting range for the bank's security guards, which is no longer in use.

 The modern banking room is approximately a triangle that measures 160 ft on each side.
 The banking room covers 16750 ft2, with a ceiling measuring 40 ft tall.
 Seven kinds of marble are used in the banking room.
 The marble floor contains star and hexagonal motifs.
 When the bank was in operation, there were pink- and black-marble tellers' counters along the sides of the room.
 The lower section of the walls is made of plain sandstone, and it contains openings with scrolled keystones above them.
 The sandstone wall is topped by a frieze with medallions that depict silver dimes with winged caps.
 Above the frieze are fluted pilasters that flank the tall windows from outside.
 The coffered ceiling has similar star and hexagon motifs to the floor.
 Surrounding the ceiling is a band, containing stars inside circles and flowers inside rectangles.
 In addition, six bronze chandeliers are suspended from the ceiling.